Fortellis/fortellis-cli/README.md

 ## `fortellis-cli status`

-List the status of the fortellis repository.
+List the status of the Fortellis repository.

 ```
 USAGE